LoyolaChicagoBooks/introcs-csharp/rst/listsyntax.rst

 Then you create your array with that length, and you are all set.

 If you want a variable sized container, you are likely to want a ``List``.
-As with arrays, you might want a collection of any type.
+As with arrays, you might want a collection of any particular type.
 Unfortunately, you cannot use the simple notation of arrays to specify the type of element in a ``List``.
-Arrays are *built into* the language, and they have their own special syntax.
+Array syntax is *built into* the language.
 Lists are handled in the *library* of types provided by C# from the .Net framework.
 There are all sorts of situations where you might want a general idea to have a version for each of many kinds of objects.
 There is *not* a new syntax for *each* one.